At Round Table Companies, we know that writing a book begins with being brave. Why? Because telling your story can be hard.

 It is universally known that personal stories have the power to transform those who read them, but what if your story is about your brand, or your business?
 You might fear that writing your book will not have much of an impact on others.
 The best brand storytelling and business storytelling, though, is personal storytelling.
 It can transform others in many ways.

 Use this FREE DOWNLOAD to help you determine your next steps!

 Fear #3: Writing and publishing my book might change the way others view me.

 Because being vulnerable in storytelling means being authentically you.
 And sometimes that means uncovering parts of yourself that you may not have known before.
-This kind of vulnerability paralyzes many authors, and keeps them from ever writing their book.
-They are trapped in thoughts like, What if a friend or relative reads my story, and they don’t recognize the person in between the pages?
-Will they think I am not who they thought I was?
+This kind of vulnerability paralyzes many authors and keeps them from ever writing their book.
+However, your personal experiences make for a unique and authentic story that cannot be replicated.

 Fear #4: Writing a book isn’t the right way to reach my audience.

 So you’re afraid books are old school.
 That, in this digital age, a book might limit your paths toward reaching a wide audience.
 Why write a book when you can start an Instagram or YouTube series?
 You think: No one wants to sit down and stare at large blocks of text anymore.
 Thumbs are meant for scrolling, not turning the page!
 Well this isn’t true.

 Fear #5: Who am I to write a book?
 What makes me different from all the others?

 Perhaps the greatest fear of all is not about finding the best time to write a book or calculating the impact and value of publishing it.
 The greatest fear of all is believing that you don’t even have the right to write.
 The fear that you don’t have a story to tell in the first place, that nobody will want to read your book.
 There is always someone out there who could benefit from your unique experiences.